devlato/proposal-from-import/README.md

 import { Component } from 'react';
 ```

 In the second example a developer could just type an import statement in an organic left-to-right way.
-An editor will be able to identify the module name even before typing an opening bracket, so autocompletion will run when expected.
+An editor will be able to identify the module name even before typing an opening brace, so autocompletion will run when expected.
 ```javascript
 from 'react' import { Component };
 ```